TechSecCTF/z3_splash_class/README.md

 There is a special class of PRNGs called *cryptographically-secure psuedorandom number generators*, or CSPRNGs.
 The basic property that these generators satisfy is that even if you get access to the first N random values that it generates (but not the seed), you can't predict anything about the next N values it will generate.
 You can't use Z3 to break CSPRNGs (if you could, that means something has gone really really wrong with its design), but you can absolutely use Z3 to break non-cryptographically secure PRNGs.
 And the thing is, people misuse PSRNGs *all the time*.

-There's a PRNG called `xorshift128+` (it roughly stands for "XOR, Shift, 128-bits, Plus"), which is the RNG that Chrome and Firefox use for their Javascript engines.
+There's a PRNG called [`xorshift128+`](https://en.wikipedia.org/wiki/Xorshift) (it roughly stands for "XOR, Shift, 128-bits, Plus"), which is the RNG that Chrome and Firefox use for their Javascript engines.
 It's very fast, but it's also not cryptographically secure.
 Given a number of its outputs, we can clone the state of the PRNG and exactly predict the rest of the numbers it will generate.
 In this exercise we'll clone `xorrayhul64+` (a home-brewed variant of the real thing) using Z3 and then use our clone to win a Roulette wheel game.

 Check out `exercises/xorrayhul64p-rng.ipynb` and `exercises/roulette.html`.

+Hints:

+* The website computes the numbers it generates modulo 37 to select a random place on the wheel, but if you check the javascript console log, you can see the raw numbers it generates.
+* This PRNG uses left and right bit shifts, which are similar to left and right bit rotations, except the bits that fall off the edge don't get rotated around to the other end.
+* There is a difference between a *logical* right shift and an *arithmetic* right shift.
+The former is represented in Z3 using the function `LShR` which takes two arguments: the bit vector to be shifted and the amount to shift by.
+The latter is represented with the standard python operator `>>`.
+You'll need to user the former.
+* There is no difference between a logical and arithmetic left shift operator, so you should just use `<<`.
+Read why [here](http://teaching.idallen.com/dat2343/09f/notes/04bit_operations_shift.txt).

 ## Further reading